Skip to content

 indentChar'space', 'tab', or any literal string (e.g. ' ' or '\t')'' (no indent characters)The unit inserted for each indent level.
 Pair with indentSize to get consistent spacing.

-newline'lf', 'crlf', 'cr', or a literal string such as '\n'' ' (single space)Line separator used by the formatter.
-Set to 'lf' or '\n' for multi-line output; the space default keeps everything on one line.
+newline'space', 'lf', 'crlf', 'cr', or a literal string such as '\n'' ' (single space)Line separator used by the formatter.
+Set to 'lf' or '\n' for multi-line output; use 'space' for one-line output.

 keywordCase'none', 'upper', 'lower''none'Forces SQL keywords to a particular case without touching identifiers.